Husky110/StableCompanion/README.md

   3. Modify the newly created docker-compose.yml to your need
      1. Set the volumes accordingly (should be self-explaining inside the file - if you need help, see https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose)
         - IMPORTANT: DO __NOT__ POINT THIS TO A SYMLINK!
 If you've symlinked your directories for A1111, please enter the destination-path here and not the symlink!
 Docker can't work with those!
      2. Set the URL accordingly -> if you run A1111 and SC on your local machine, just leave it be.
-If you are in a network change it to http://<IP OR COMPUTERNAME>:7861
+If you are in a network and want SC to be reachable change it to http://<IP OR COMPUTERNAME>:7861
   4. Run `docker compose build` and wait for it to finish.
   5. Run `docker compose up` (if you have the composer-plugin installed, that should work fine aswell) inside the docker-directory and go to http://localhost:7861 - Notice: You can run SC in the background by running `docker compose up -d`, but I recommend running it in foreground on the first start.
   6. The first run might take a bit, since composer has to install all dependencies - just wait a bit until you read `INFO exited: startup (exit status 0; expected)` - Notice: If you read `INFO gave up: startup entered FATAL state, too many start retries too quickly` on start - that's nothing to worry about.
 The startup-script bites itself a bit with supervisor.
 As long as php-fpm, nginx and aria are running you are fine. :)
   7. Fireup A1111-WebUI (if not already up)
   8. Open SC and visit the Settings-Page
-     1. Set the URL to A1111-WebUi if you are running A1111 on a network-machine.
-If it runs on your computer, just leave it be.
+     1. If you install SC alongside A1111 (and haven't changed the port) you can leave the URL be.
+     2. However - if you have changed the port of A111 or run SC somewhere else in your network (possible if A1111 and SC use a NAS for files) please restart the SC-Container once you change the Setting.
+(Otherwise there will be problems with detections and such.)

 ### Update
   1. Run `git pull` inside the repo-folder